 - 11.1 National Planning Policy Framework, paragraph 125 states that "Plans should, at the most appropriate level, set out a clear design vision and expectations, so that applicants have as much certainty as possible about what is likely to be acceptable.
 Design policies should be developed with local communities so they reflect local aspirations, and are grounded in an understanding and evaluation of each area's defining characteristics.
-Neighbourhood plans can play an important role in identifying the special qualities of each area and explaining how this should be reflected in development. " - 11.2 Housing, its affordability, availability, type and design are key issues for the future sustainability of Spixworth.
-There is a requirement within the Broadland District Council's Joint Core Strategy to provide up to 33% affordable houses within any new development.
-The Parish Council support Broadland's Housing Allocation Policy, which contains a 'local lettings policy' enabling individuals in housing need with a local connection to access these affordable housing in Spixworth. - 11.3 The 2011 Census records 1,579 homes across the parish.
+Neighbourhood plans can play an important role in identifying the special qualities of each area and explaining how this should be reflected in development. " - 11.2 Paragraphs 127 and 185 identify the requirement for new development in general to make a positive contribution to local distinctiveness in terms of materials, form, and other urban design considerations. - 11.3 Housing, its affordability, availability, type and design are key issues for the future sustainability of Spixworth.
+There is a requirement within the Broadland District Council's Joint Core - Strategy to provide up to 33% affordable houses within any new development.
+The Parish Council support Broadland's Housing Allocation Policy, which contains a 'local lettings policy' enabling individuals in housing need with a local connection to access these affordable housing in Spixworth. - 11.4 The 2011 Census records 1,579 homes across the parish.
 The household size differs considerably from that of Norfolk and England.
-Whilst it is recognised nationally that household size is reducing Spixworth already has more two-person households when compared to both Norfolk and England, see Figure 5.
+Whilst it is recognised nationally that household size is reducing Spixworth already has more two-person households when compared to both Norfolk and England, see Figure 4.

-11.4 Despite having significantly more two-person households the housing mix in Spixworth, recorded in the 2011 Census, is dominated by detached homes, 52%, significantly higher than Norfolk and England at 39% and 22% respectively.
-See Figure 6.
+11.5 Despite having significantly more two-person households the housing mix in Spixworth, recorded in the 2011 Census, is dominated by detached homes, 52%, significantly higher than Norfolk and England at 39% and 22% respectively.
+See Figure 5.

-11.5 The average house price across Spixworth has maintained a steady increase over the last decade, although in 2018 has fallen behind the average for Norfolk for the first time in recent years, see Figure 7.
+11.6 The average house price across Spixworth has maintained a steady increase over the last decade, although in 2018 has fallen behind the average for Norfolk for the first time in recent years, see Figure 6.

-11.6 Affordability of local houses is a significant issue.
+11.7 Affordability of local houses is a significant issue.
 When comparing average house prices in Spixworth with average household income it results in a ratio of 1:7.
 The mix and type of housing built in the future is paramount to the sustainable future and community of Spixworth.
-At the consultation events, residents expressed concern at the difficulty in finding appropriate homes for the older generation wishing to downsize whilst being able to stay within the local community, as well as, for the younger generation seeking to rent or purchase their first homes - therefore, the SNP seeks to secure more one and two bedroom homes to meet the local need and start to address the affordability issue.
+At the consultation events, residents expressed concern at the difficulty in finding appropriate homes for the older generation wishing to downsize whilst being able to stay within the local community, as well as, for the younger generation seeking to rent or purchase their first homes - therefore,

-&lt;sup>4 Data source: Annual Survey of Hours and Earnings Office for National Statistics
+&lt;sup>2 Data source: Annual Survey of Hours and Earnings Office for National Statistics